 - paying a proportion of the rent for up to three years, and

 - assisting with support to access education and employment options to regain financial independence.

 Who can get Rent Choice Assist?

 Rent Choice Assist is available in the following trial locations;

-- Hurstville – assisting eligible clients who live in South Eastern Sydney and the Inner West
+- Hurstville – assisting eligible clients who live in South Eastern Sydney

 - Campbelltown – assisting eligible clients who live in South West Sydney District